iProgramMC/Boron/readme.md

 #### EXPERIMENTAL EXPERIMENTAL EXPERIMENTAL EXPERIMENTAL EXPERIMENTAL

 Boron is a 64-bit operating system designed with SMP in mind.
+It borrows heavily from Windows NT but does not aim to be a total clone.

+Note!
+Boron is currently not even in a minimally usable state.
+Don't expect it to do anything.

 The project is wholly licensed under the three clause BSD license, **except the following**:
 - Flanterm (source/ha/flanterm): https://github.com/mintsuki/flanterm - Licensed under the two clause BSD license